 Dr. Menendez-Botet’s extensive research interests are in the fields of hormone receptors in patients with breast cancer, and trace-element analysis.
 Her work includes evaluation of new methodologies and equipment to be used in the clinical chemistry laboratory.
 She is responsible for quality control in the Clinical Chemistry Department.
 Dr. Menendez-Botet is also the chair of the Facilities Inspection Committee of the Safety Department at Memorial Sloan-Kettering Cancer Center.

-Dr. Menendez-Botet has been a member of the AACC since 1973, and is actively involved in the leadership of the association.
+Dr. Menendez-Botet has been a member of the the Association for Diagnostics & Laboratory Medicine (ADLM) since 1973, and is actively involved in the leadership of the association.
 In her local section—New York Metro—she has been a member of the Executive and Nominating Committees, as well as recording secretary and chair.
 She was responsible for obtaining the New York Metro history for the archives of the Association.
 On the national level, she was a member of the Safe Laboratory Practices Committee and has been its chair for the last three years.
 Currently she is a member of the Commission on Professional and Membership Affairs and chair of the Professional Affairs Group.

 Dr. Menendez-Botet is also a member of the American Chemical Society, the American Association for the Advancement of Science, Iota Sigma Pi, Sigma Xi, the New York Academy of Sciences, the Association of Clinical Scientists, and the Laboratory Management Association.
 She is certified as a Clinical Laboratory Director by the City of New York and is certified as a Clinical Chemist by the National Registry in Clinical Chemistry.
 Dr. Menendez-Botet has served since 1984 as a member of the Advisory Committee to the Commissioner on Clinical Laboratories of the City of New York and is a consultant to the Food and Drug Administration, where she serves on the Panel of Clinical Chemistry and Clinical Toxicology Services.